 Rhubarb Moscow Mule Cocktail is the perfect combination of sweet and tart, spicy and fresh.
 The ginger rhubarb simple syrup is sweet and tart, fresh ginger and bubbly ginger beer are spicy, and who would I be without extra fresh mint to balance out this beautiful cocktail?

 Considering a classic mojito is one of my favorite cocktails, but ginger beer is also one of my favorite refreshing drinks, this rhubarb ginger cocktail really speaks to me.
 And of course, ginger cocktails are so, so good too.
 The perfect spring and summer cocktail!
+Another spring cocktail I really love is this Lucky Leprechaun, with flavors of green chartreuse, grapefruit and elderflower.

 And for the hottest of summers, I highly recommend making one of these 6 frozen cocktail popsicles!